How to Set Up Azure AD VPN Integration with Cisco AnyConnect

 Now we need to add either a test user or the group we want to enable for the VPN to the Cisco AnyConnect application.

-1. In the Azure portal, select Enterprise Applications, then select All applications.
+1. In the Azure portal, select Enterprise Applications > All applications > Cisco AnyConnect.

-3. In the app’s overview page, find the Managesection and select Users and groups.
+2. In the app’s overview page, find the Manage section > Users and groups > Add User.

-5. In the Users and groups dialog, select your test user or VPN group from the Users list, then click the Select button at the bottom of the screen.
+3. In the Users and Groups dialog, select your test user or VPN group from the Users list.

-1. First you will create a Trustpoint and import our SAML cert.
+1. Create a Trustpoint and import the SAML cert.

 create-trustpoint-and-import-SAML-cert